grafana/loki/docs/sources/rules/_index.md

 ### Black box monitoring

 We don't always control the source code of applications we run.
-Think load balancers and the myriad components (both open source and closed third-party) that support our applications; it's a common problem that these don't expose a metric you want (or any metrics at all).
-How then, can we bring them into our observability stack in order to monitor them effectively?

-With Loki's alerting and recording rules, you can produce metrics and alert on the state of the system, just from logs!
+Load balancers and a myriad of other components, both open source and closed third-party, support our applications while they don't expose the metrics we want.
+Some don't expose any metrics at all.
+Loki's alerting and recording rules can produce metrics and alert on the state of the system, bringing the components into our observability stack by using the logs.
 This is an incredibly powerful way to introduce advanced observability into legacy architectures.

 ### Event alerting